Neural Class Expression Synthesis: Evaluation

 \subsection{Discussion}

 The hypothesis behind this work was that high-quality class expressions can be synthesized directly out of training data, i.e., without the need for an extensive search.
 Our results clearly undergird our hypothesis.
-While our approaches are outperformed by CELOE on the Semantic Bible knowledge base, they achieve the best performance on the three other datasets with over 11.92\% absolute improvement on the Carcinogenesis dataset.
+While NCES is outperformed by CELOE and EvoLearner on small datasets, it achieves the best performance on Carcinogenesis with over 5\% absolute improvement in F-measure.
 This large difference is due to the fact that most search-based approaches fail to find any suitable solution for some learning problems.
-For example, the second learning problem on the Carcinogenesis knowledge base is $\texttt{Iodine}$ $\sqcup$ ($\exists$ \texttt{inBond}.(\texttt{Carbon-17} $\sqcup$ \texttt{Fluorine})).
-The solutions computed by each of the approaches are as follows: CELOE: $\neg \texttt{Hydrogen}$ (F$_1$: 3.87\%), ELTL: $\top$ (F$_1$: 3.15\%), ECII: $\neg$\texttt{Structure} $\sqcup$ $\neg$\texttt{Bond} $\sqcup$ $\neg$\texttt{Atom} (F$_1$: 0.0\%), EvoLearner: \texttt{Iodine-95} $\sqcup$ ($\exists$ \texttt{inBond}.(\texttt{Carbon-17} $\sqcup$ \texttt{Fluorine})) (F$_1$: 100\%), NCES$_{\text{ST}}$: \texttt{Iodine} $\sqcup$ ($\exists$ \texttt{inBond}.(\texttt{Carbon-17} $\sqcup$ \texttt{Fluorine-92})) (F$_1$: 100\%), NCES$_{\text{ST+LSTM}}$: \texttt{Iodine} $\sqcup$ ($\exists$ \texttt{inBond}. (\texttt{Carbon-17} $\sqcup$ \texttt{Fluorine})) (F$_1$: 100\%).
-Here, our ensemble model NCES$_{\text{ST+LSTM}}$ synthesized the exact solution while NCES$_{\text{ST}}$ and EvoLearner computed high-quality approximate solutions with an F-measure of 100\%.
+For example, the first learning problem on the Vicodi knowledge base is (\texttt{Disaster} $\sqcup$ \texttt{Military-Organisation}) $\sqcap$ ($\neg$\texttt{Engineer}).
+The solutions computed by each of the approaches are as follows: CELOE: \texttt{Flavour} $\sqcap$ ($\neg$\texttt{Battle}) $\sqcap$ ($\neg$\texttt{Person}) [F$_1$: 1.95\%], ELTL: \texttt{Flavour} $\sqcap$ ($\exists$ \texttt{related.($\exists$ related.Role)}) [F$_1$: 0\%], ECII: \texttt{Organisation} $\sqcup$ $\neg$\texttt{VicodiOI} [F$_1$: 13.16\%], EvoLearner: \texttt{Military-Organisation} $\sqcap$ \texttt{Military-Organisation} [F$_1$: 73.17\%], and NCES$_{ST+GRU}$\footnote{Here, NCES uses ConEx embeddings}: (\texttt{Disaster} $\sqcup$ \texttt{Military-Organisation}) $\sqcap$ ($\neg$\texttt{Engineer}) [F$_1$: 100\%].
+Here, our ensemble model NCES$_{ST+GRU}$ synthesized the exact solution, which does not appear in the training data of NCES, while the best search-based approach, EvoLearner, could only compute an approximate solution with an F-measure of 73.17\%.
 On the other hand, CELOE, ECII, and ELTL failed to find any suitable solutions within the set timeout.